fathomssen/redtimer/README.md

 For Ubuntu instructions, please have a look at the [Ubuntu README](README.Ubuntu.md).

 The simplest way is to pick a binary from GitHub (https://github.com/fathomssen/redtimer/releases).
+Daily builds can be found at https://www.redtimer.org/builds.

 The latest development build for Windows can be found at https://ci.appveyor.com/project/fathomssen/redtimer/build/artifacts.